cosmos/sdk-tutorials/academy/4-my-own-chain-exer/play-game-exer.md

 * How would you unit-test these new elements?
 * How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

-As before, don't bother yet with niceties like gas metering or event emission.
+As before, do not bother yet with niceties like gas metering or event emission.

 ## Next up